 Standard 1.5.2 - Food produced using Gene Technology outlines provisions for labelling of GM foods.
-Although processing aids are not normally subject to labelling on the final food, under clause 4(1)(d) of Standard 1.5.2, labelling requirements do apply for processing aids where novel DNA and/or novel protein from the processing aid remains present in the final food.
-Novel DNA and/or novel protein is defined in clause 4(1) of Standard 1.5.2 as being "DNA or a protein which, as a result of the use of gene technology, is different in chemical sequence or structure from DNA or protein present in counterpart food which has not been produced using gene technology".
-As A. niger has been genetically modified to contain identical copies of an endogenous endo-protease gene, no novel DNA or protein will be present in the final food.
+Although processing aids are not normally subject to labelling on the final food, under paragraph 4(1)(d) of Standard 1.5.2, labelling requirements do apply for processing aids where novel DNA and/or novel protein from the processing aid remains present in the final food.
+Novel DNA and/or novel protein is defined in subclause 4(1) of Standard 1.5.2 as being "DNA or a protein which, as a result of the use of gene technology, is different in chemical sequence or structure from DNA or protein present in counterpart food which has not been produced using gene technology".
+As A. niger has been genetically modified to contain identical copies of an endogenous (non-GM) endo-protease gene (this is explained in section 2.3.2 of SD1), no novel DNA or protein will be present in the enzyme preparation and therefore in the final treated food.
 Labelling under Standard 1.5.2 therefore does not apply.